Still on recovery, will need a few months to be 100% fit: Rishabh Pant | Sports-Games

 - United Arab Emirates

-The Delhi Capitals skipper, who will be present at the mini auction alongside Team Director Sourav Ganguly and head coach Ricky Ponting here, had a close shave after his car hit a divider on National Highway towards Rourkee and caught fire in a terrifying accident in December last year.
+The Delhi Capitals skipper, who will be present at the mini auction alongside Team Director Sourav Ganguly and head coach Ricky Ponting here on Tuesday, had a close shave after his car hit a divider on National Highway towards Roorkee and caught fire in a terrifying accident in December last year.

 What touched Pant was the love and concern shown by the fans, which he felt he realised for the first time.

 ''I think it was heartfelt, like crazy for me because it means a lot as an individual.''
-Pant said the love and affection shown by people has helped him make a miraculous recovery.
+Pant said the love and affection shown by people has helped him make a quicker recovery.

 ''When you are going through a very rough time or something like that happens to you.
 It's not only physical, it's like mentally also and if your supporters and the people support you or show you love, it means a lot and it's it really helps in recovering.''
 In the absence of Pant, Australia opener David Warner led DC last season with the team finishing second from last.